xlly-s/FORZA-6-AUCTION-HOUSE-SNIPER/README.md

 * Windows 10 or 11 (Tested on 10 Pro)
 * Python 3.11+ (If using source code)
 * Requirements in TXT file.
-* Monitor set to 1920x1080 resolution
+* Monitor set to 1920x1080 resolution.
+IN WINDOWS, NOT FORZA
 * FPS uncapped, but can be capped if experiencing instability
 * Graphics as you want, I'd recommend low.
 * English language.